Which Airlines That Operate Flights To East London From the UK

 - British Airways

-What are the popular stopovers on flights to East London from UK?
+How long is the flight to East London from the UK?

 what is an estimated flight time from uk to east london?

 An estimated Flight time from UK to East London is 14 hours 50 minutes.
 Other alternatives may allow you to add up to two stopovers which will eventually cause increased flight duration.